eindrayaye/super-java_fileIO/README.md

 To read or write data from file we can either use character Stream or byte Stream.

-Byte stream - it transfers data in form of bytes
+Byte stream - it transfers data in form of bytes.

-Tt will be faster to use because it is directly transfering data in form of bytes.
+It will be faster to use because it is directly transfering data in form of bytes.

 InputStream		      OutputStream